Wologman/Python_Notes/Tricky Python Structures.md

 >>> Hello World
 >>> Hello World
 ```

+### Decorators with arguments themselves
+Suppose we want to make the decorator its self behave in a changable way by using arguments.
+For example, extend the above `do_twice()` decorator to any `@repeat(n_times)`.
+We can do this by wrapping a second function around the decorated function to handle the arguments and create a closure.    -- elaborate on this.

 ### Returning values from decorated functions
 Just remember that the wrapper function by default does not return anything.
 So if the function being decorated is intended to return a result, this will have to be built into the decorator return statement too.